The Science Behind Deep Breathing

 Deep breathing also helps to reduce levels of cortisol, the hormone released during times of stress.
 Studies have shown that deep breathing can reduce cortisol levels by up to 40%.
 This can help to reduce feelings of anxiety and stress, and improve overall wellbeing.

-Deep breathing can also help to reduce levels of the stress hormone norepinephrine.
+It can also help to reduce levels of the stress hormone norepinephrine.
 Norepinephrine is released during times of stress and can cause feelings of anxiety and irritability.
 This can help to reduce feelings of stress and improve mood.

 1. Find a comfortable position: Sit or lie down in a comfortable position.
 Make sure your back is supported and your feet are flat on the floor.